China Railways DF4: DF4C

-The DF4C was supposed to replace the DF4B as the main diesel locomotive in China and comes with several improvements, including a new engine revision (16240ZJC).
+The DF4C's intended purpose was to replace the DF4B as the main diesel locomotive in China and comes with several improvements, including a new engine revision (16240ZJC).
 The first DF4C was produced in 1985 and batch production started four years later, in 1989, and lasted until roughly the end of the 20th century.
 The first two DF4C (4001 and 4002) produced in 1985 continued the use of the DF4B hull.
 A new hull design is applied for the batch-produced configuration.

-The DF4C comes in a different color scheme than the previous DF4s, namely dark blue and later light blue and beige.
+The DF4C comes in a different color scheme than the previous DF4's, namely dark blue and later light blue and beige.
 The passenger version, informally called DF4CK, has an A1A-A1A wheel arrangement.